English (ENGL) 551

 English 551 is unique in its emphasis on the relationship between English - Canadian and French - Canadian writing, and on the exploration of ethnic minority writing and the immigrant experience in Canada.
 A number of theories on ethnic minority writing will be discussed.
 It is assumed that students in English 551 have some knowledge of Canadian literature and history.

-English 551 will be of particular interest to students in the following MAIS areas of inquiry: Cultural Studies or Canadian Studies.
+English 551 will be of particular interest to students in the following MAIS areas of inquiry: Cultural Studies or Canada, the North, and the Globe.

 This exploration of the comparative study of Canadian literature is designed to help students achieve the following objectives.